Normalizing Flows for Knockoff-free Controlled Feature Selection: Experiments

-Though the underlying distribution is a mixture of Gaussians, \cref{fig:linear_fdr_boxplot} shows that MASS does not achieve across-the-board FDR control, particularly with a nonlinear response, due to slight mis-estimation of the feature distribution.
-This is confirmed by the fact that, when provided the true parameters, the oracle Model-X maintains FDR control, though with significantly less power than \FlowSelect. (c.f.
+The effects of misspecification are clearly visible in the case of RANK, which approximates the mixture-of-Gaussians data with a multivariate Gaussian.
+However, even MASS, when given access to the correct data distribution, does not achieve across-the-board FDR control.
+This highlights the potential sensitivity of knockoffs to parameter misfit even when the underlying distributional family of the features is known.
+This is confirmed by the fact that, when provided with the true parameters, the oracle Model-X maintains FDR control, though with significantly less power than \FlowSelectNS. (c.f.
 Appendix \ref{sec:oracle-model-x}).
-This highlights the potential sensitivity of knockoffs to parameter misfit even when the underlying distributional family of the features is known.